nationalarchives/tdr-dev-documentation/architecture-decision-records/0026-temporary_series_workflow.md

 At which point TDR would export the BagIT and notify downstream systems in the usual manner.

 The advantages of doing this are:
-* The user can still upload and deliver through TDR without the need
+* The user can still upload and deliver through TDR without the need of a full series being assigned
 * It does not cause issues or effect any downstream processes.

 This does mean that TDR is dependant on the Cataloguing team for a quick turn around for series assignment